fomy/destor/README.md

 To find what the parameters in destor.conf exactly mean and how to configure an existing solution (such as DDFS), please read the paper **Design Tradeoffs for Data Deduplication Performance in Backup Workloads** in doc/.
 The parameter space is based on the taxonomy proposed in the paper.
 (Note: I know the paper is somewhat difficult to follow.
-I am sorry about that.
-I am trying to improve the readability.)
+I am sorry about that, but I am trying to improve the readability.)

 Bugs
 ----